What does your personal computer mean to you?

-For those who are ready to buy, clearly indicate what info should they provide – name, address, card number, the number of products (with a small photo, of course), price of the product as well as the final price with shipping included.
+For those who are ready to buy, clearly indicate what info they should provide – name, address, card number, the number of products (with a small photo, of course), individual product prices, as well as the final price shipping included.

-One vital thing to remember is they may always change their mind.
-Well, instead of doing all you can to prevent it, help them change their mind!
+One vital thing to remember is that they may always change their mind.
+Well, instead of doing all you can to prevent it, help them reconsider!
 Make sure there’s a “Save” button.
 You will email them later to remind them they had left a product in their cart.
 It’s an awesome thing to do.
 And you know what will blow them away?
 If you offer it at a discount.

 They came back and purchased?
 Congratulations.
-You’ve just got yourself a nice customer who is at the least 10 percent more loyal than your average Joe.
+You’ve just got yourself a nice customer who is at least 10% more loyal than your average Joe.

 According to Baymard Institute, an E-commerce store can improve their conversion rate by 35.26% by recovering the abandoned shopping carts through a better checkout flow.

 These stats are worthy for you as a merchant.
 Quite a lesson, don’t you think?